Laceration Injury Information

 Contact a Tennessee Auto Accident Attorney

 If you or loved one has sustained lacerations from a car wreck, you may be able to recover damages for medical bills, lost wages and other losses associated with the accident.
-Contact Greg Coleman Law to discuss your legal options.
+Contact a Knoxville personal injury attorney at Greg Coleman Law to discuss your legal options.
 During your initial consultation, a lawyer will advise you on the best course of action to pursue.

 Our lawyers have the knowledge and resources to help our clients receive favorable outcomes or their claims.
 We have helped many clients receive the justice that they deserved.